 Investment returns will also influence outcomes.
 If a balanced portfolio earns an average annual return of 5% to 7% over time, sustainable withdrawals may be easier to maintain.
 However, early negative returns — sometimes referred to as sequence-of-returns risk — can place pressure on a portfolio when withdrawals begin.

 For someone retiring at 55, flexibility may be just as important as the starting withdrawal rate.
 Adjusting spending in down markets, delaying large discretionary purchases or using a bucket strategy to segment assets by time horizon can help extend portfolio longevity.
+A financial advisor can help tailor your asset allocation and income strategy to your specific goals, risk tolerance and spending needs.

 Ultimately, $5 million provides a wide margin of flexibility.
 Even under conservative assumptions, it offers the capacity to generate six-figure annual income.
 The key is selecting a withdrawal approach that aligns with your time horizon, risk tolerance and long-term financial goals.